-Front-line and mobile workers are under more pressure than ever.
-From the ongoing pandemic to the “Great Resignation,” many front-line workers are facing a lack of organizational support that’s contributing to poor productivity and impacting company innovation, culture, and bottom line.
+Over the last few years front-line and mobile workers have been under more pressure than ever.
+From the COVID-19 pandemic to economic uncertainty, many front-line workers are facing a lack of organizational support that’s contributing to poor productivity and impacting company innovation, culture, and bottom line.

 How can learning and development (L&D) decision-makers improve front-line employee training in order to motivate, educate, and retain their essential workers?